davidcarboni/scloud/README.md

 ## Why the name 'Scloud'?

 What's the 'S' in Scloud?
 Mainly serverless, definitely simple and, depending on how you're feeling about this library at the time, possibly some other words!

+These patterns are designed to be basic and not finely configurable, on the basis that keeping things standad, simple, even a bit 'stupid' is a good way to get things done and get on with life.